vu3rdd/pihpsdr/README.md

 install the rbf file etc. For that, please use Johan's scripts for now.
 Please email me if you encounter any problems installing it.

+Ideally these should possibly go into the makefile and the dependent libraries should be git submodules.
+I may make that change soon.

 # logging via a program on another computer (via network)

 The idea is that `rigctld` would connect to the radio via network.
 All